4 ways to synchronize those exchange accounts

 Exchange server synchronization

-Hypothetically, let’s say you are working for two companies (A and B), and you are in possession of two Exchange Server accounts, one for each company.
-Your email messages, contacts, calendars, tasks and notes are separated in these two different accounts.
+Imagine you are working for two companies (A and B), and you are in possession of two Exchange Server accounts, one for each company.
+You have email messages, contacts, calendars, tasks, and notes kept separate in these two distinct accounts for each company.
 This means you will have to do a lot of back and forth to see, for example, if you have a free slot on your calendar on Tuesday afternoon.
-Many consultants, external employees and even university professors know exactly how this feels, and struggle to maintain their multiple accounts.
+Many of us, including consultants, external employees, and even university professors, have experienced this juggling act, struggling to maintain our multiple accounts.

-This then leads to questions we get quite frequently, such as: “Is there any way of simply synchronizing two Exchange accounts?” or “How can I sync my two Exchange calendars?”.
+This then leads to questions such as: “Is there any way of simply synchronizing two Exchange accounts?” or “How can I sync my two Exchange calendars?”.

-This is ideal if you either no longer wish to use one of your Exchange accounts, or if you will use it seldomly.
-It works if your focus is on the e-mail messages and you need to decide beforehand which account will be the main account.
+This is ideal if you either no longer wish to use one of your Exchange accounts or if you will use it seldomly.
+It works if your focus is on the e-mail messages, and you can decide beforehand which account will be the main account.

 Specify account A: